Reminder: Shopping comes with risks, purchase with caution.

 - When using a UnionPay card to withdraw cash in Japan (abroad), each card cannot exceed 10,000 RMB per day, and all cards under the same name cannot exceed 100,000 RMB per year.

-- The ATM for withdrawal will also have a limit (711 has a maximum of 100,000 yen).
+- The ATM for withdrawals will also have a limit (711 has a maximum of 100,000 yen).

-- Apply for Mastercard, VISA, or JCB cards in China.
+- Apply for MasterCard, VISA, or JCB cards in China.

 General process: